npollender/490fridge/Python Scripts/README.md

 4. example_hx711.py

-We do not claim any of these scripts as our own!
+We do not claim ownership of any of these scripts as our own!